 I have previously published on Tunisian and Middle Eastern politics, with a focus on Western democratization policies in the region.

-I am particulalry happy to supervise research projects in the field of historical sociology, International Relations theory, strategic and security studies, and international relations in the Middle Eastern.
+I am particulalry happy to supervise research projects in the fields of global/international historical sociology, International Relations theory, and historical IR.

 I have successfully supervised five PhD students to completion.

 I rejoined the University of Exeter from the Department of International Politics, Aberystwyth University, in Spetember 2018.
 I previously worked at Plymouth University (2008-2012) and as a Teaching Fellow at Exeter (2007-8).
 I was awarded my PhD on EU democracy Promotion in Tunisia from Exeter in 2009.
 Born in Swansea, I am a fluent Welsh-speaker and have enough French and Spanish to follow a grisly police drama.
 I'm curently working through my FA football coaching badges with the dream of turning a local children's football team into the next Barcelona.